Sherry5Wu/ft_trancedence/services/auth-service/docs/auth-service.md

   - If token’s `is2FAEnabled` is `false` but route requires 2FA, you can reject with `ForbiddenError('2FA required')`.<br>

 This flow covers standard email/password, 2FA gating, OAuth login, rotation, and secure logout.<br>

+## AccessToken and RefreshToken
+**Access Token:**
+This is what the client needs to send with every request to the backend when accessing protected resources or APIs.
+The backend checks if this token is valid and not expired.
+If it’s valid, the backend processes the request.<br>

+**Refresh Token:**
+This token is not sent with every request.
+Instead, it’s used only when the Access Token expires.
+The client sends the Refresh Token to the backend to ask for a new Access Token.
+If the Refresh Token is valid (i.e., user is still “logged in”), the backend issues a fresh Access Token.<br>

+- If the Access Token is valid → backend allows access to data.
+- If the Access Token expired → client uses Refresh Token to get a new Access Token.
+- If Refresh Token is valid → user is considered logged in, and a new Access Token is given.
+- If Refresh Token expired or invalid → user needs to log in again.